 Baked Chicken Parmesan: Make it an Italian-style night with this classic, lightened up recipe.
 Serve over noodles or just with a salad on the side to make it even healthier.
 This will definitely become one of your new favorite meals. (via Skinny Taste)

 Turkey Meatloaf: In just one serving of this meatloaf, there’s 37 grams of protein.
-Oh and it’s only around 260 cals.
-With Gina’s garlic mashed potatoes, this meal is so savory; and amazingly enough, it’s all under 600 cals!
+Oh, and it’s only around 260 calories!
+With Gina’s garlic mashed potatoes, this meal is so savory; and amazingly enough, it’s all under 600 calories!
 (Skinny Taste)

 Teriyaki Marinated Chicken: I love teriyaki!
 They paired this with snow peas and whole wheat pasta, but I’ve also seen it with brown rice.
 With quinoa’s popularity, I’m sure there are tons of people using that grain instead.
 135 calories and only 3 grams of fat make this dish even sweeter. (via Eating Well) (photo credit)

 Slow Cooker Pulled Pork: Sometimes the best things take a little time, and this recipe is one of them!
 The rub for this pulled pork dinner is packed with flavor and is absolutely divine.
 This pulled pork piled up on a whole wheat sandwich thin is delicious, but you can serve it on its own and still get a totally filling dinner with fewer carbs! (via Skinny Mom)